 I found it a bit clumsy and took a few minutes to get used to when trying it out personally.
 Imagine audio, video, and everything you can expect in a high-quality home theater system in a wearable device.
 You can watch at home, the office, or on the go and you have Glyph.

 One of the truly beautiful design aspects of Glyph is the use of the headphone model and integrating a VR experience into it.
-This makes Glyph more familiar than 99% of the VR and AR headsets out there, which I think will ultimately drive consumers to giving it a try compared to other products out there.
+This makes Glyph more familiar than 99% of the VR and AR headsets out there, which I think will ultimately drive consumers to give it a try compared to other products out there.

 It can connect with an HDMI-supported device, meaning you can watch just about anything on it in the Glyph-experience.